allanjeng/Cognitive-Documentation/Content/en-us/Academic-Knowledge/SimilarityMethod.md

 learning systems.
 However, overfitting is a serious problem in such networks

 ```
 In this example, we show that you can compare 2 abstract text strings to determine if a certain paper is similar enough to warrant further analysis.
+Using word embedding and word vectors, the similarity API will assess the similarity of not only words but concepts of the related texts.
 <br>
 Here is the output:
 <br>